Roblox/roact/docs/advanced/refs.md

 		SearchTextBox = Roact.createElement("TextBox", {
 			Size = UDim2.new(0, 180, 0, 20),
 			Position = UDim2.new(0, 20, 0, 0),
-			[Roact.Ref] = function(rbx)
+			-- We use Roact.Ref to get a reference to the underlying object [Roact.Ref] = function(rbx)

 				-- Set a callback function to give focus to the TextBox self.captureTextboxFocus = function()
 					rbx:CaptureFocus()